KalTang/afk-and-chill/README.md

 <summary> :key: &nbsp; Test Account! </summary>
 <br/>

-`User`: Scarlett@gmail.com.
+-   `Test email`: Scarlett@gmail.com.
-`Pass`: Test123!
+-   `Password`: Test123!

-P.S.
-If no cards appear, then someone swiped the rest... :confounded:
+PS, if no more cards appear, then that means someone swiped the rest... :confounded:

 </details>